 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This contemporary romance is a paperback edition that was published by Brava on July 1, 2009 and has 277 pages.
+contemporary romance that was published by Brava on July 1, 2009 and has 277 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author which I have reviewed include Instant Attraction, Instant Temptation, The Night Before Christmas, "Under the Mistletoe", Animal Magnetism, It Had to Be You, Simply Irresistible, The Sweetest Thing, Animal Attraction, Rumor Has It, Rescue My Heart, It’s in His Kiss, Head Over Heels, Lucky in Love, He's So Fine, At Last, One in a Million, Forever and a Day, Second Chance Summer, My Kind of Wonderful, "Wrapped in You", Get A Clue, The Trouble with Mistletoe
+Other books by this author which I have reviewed include Instant Attraction, Instant Temptation, The Night Before Christmas, "Under the Mistletoe", Animal Magnetism, It Had to Be You, Simply Irresistible, The Sweetest Thing, Animal Attraction, Rumor Has It, Rescue My Heart, It’s in His Kiss, Head Over Heels, Lucky in Love, He's So Fine, At Last, One in a Million, Forever and a Day, Second Chance Summer, My Kind of Wonderful, "Wrapped in You", Get A Clue, The Trouble with Mistletoe, Chasing Christmas Eve

 Second in the Wilder romance series revolving around the Wilder brothers who run Wilder Adventures near Lake Tahoe, Nevada in the town of Wishful.
 The primary couple focus is on Stone Wilder and Dr. Emma Sinclair with a secondary focus on Dr. Spencer Jenks and Serena Salvo.